AgoloMarx/MeteorTodo/README.md

-How do you add a readme?
+### How do you add a readme?

-*** Findings:
+## Findings:

-- Code in `/client` are bundled up no matter if they are being used or not. e.g `notImportedAnywhere.js` will be bundled and parsed even if there are no instances of
+- Code in `/client` are bundled up no matter if they are being used or not. e.g `notImportedAnywhere.js` will be bundled and parsed even if there are no instances of the code below:
 ```
 import notImportedAnywhere from './notImportedAnywhere'; // This line does not exist anywhere
 ```